Eligibility / Non-Actives

 Benefits for Medicare-eligible individuals: If you are covered in the non-active classification as a member or dependent and become eligible for Medicare, you will lose eligibility for any benefit from the Plan.
 If you enroll in the UHC Medicare Advantage Program immediately upon becoming eligible for Medicare (see UHC Group Medicare Advantage Program as listed below), you will remain eligible for the Plan’s Life and Accidental Death benefit.
 You will also have the option to remain eligible for the Plan’s Dental benefits at an increased premium.
 If you are a member and enroll in the UHC Medicare Advantage Program, you will also have the option to maintain family coverage in the non-active classification of this Plan for your dependents by paying the applicable premium.

-Weekly Accident and Sickness benefits: If you become disabled while covered in the non-active classification, you are not eligible to receive Weekly Accident and Sickness benefits.
+Short-Term Disability benefits: If you become disabled while covered in the non-active classification, you are not eligible to receive short-term disability benefits.

 Dental benefits: Members covered in the non-active classification, and members or dependents enrolled in the UHC Medicare Advantage Program, have the option to purchase the Plan’s Dental benefits at an increased premium.
 You must enroll for optional Dental benefits at the time you first enroll in the nonactive classification; otherwise, you must wait for the next Open Enrollment period of October 1 through December 15.
 If you drop the Dental benefit after initially electing it, you may not elect it again later.

-Dependent coverage: Members covered in the non-active classification may elect single coverage (for the member only), or family coverage (for the member and dependents) at a higher premium.
+Dependent coverage: Members qualifying in the non-active classification may elect single coverage (for the member only), or family coverage at a higher premium at the time of enrolling in the non-active class.
 An election of single coverage is irrevocable, except that you may change to family coverage in the following circumstances:

 Your premium amount is determined based on your coverage selection and your length of service with the Plan.
 Your premium for coverage under the nonactive classification and for individuals participating in the UHC Medicare Advantage Program is due on the first day of the month prior to the month of coverage.
 If your payment is not received on time, your coverage will terminate at the end of the last month for which timely payment was made.